Armavir, Armenia: History

+In 591 during the reign of emperor Maurice, Armavir (then called Armaouira) and much of Armenia came under Roman administration after the Romans defeated the Sassanid Persian Empire at the battle of the Blarathon.

+During Antiquity, Armavir was taken by the Seleucids, Parthians, Roman Empire, Sassanids and Byzantine Empire before it was taken over by the Arabs in 645.

 By the decision of the Soviet government, the settlement of Armavir was founded as Sardarabat on 26 July 1931, only 8 km north of the ancient city of Armavir, to become the regional centre of the Hoktemberyan raion created earlier in 1930 (known as Ghurdughuli raion until 1935).
 It was originally founded as a railway station connecting Yerevan with Leninakan (Gyumri).
 The first major urban plan of the town was introduced by architect Alexander Tamanian.

 In 1935, the name of the settlement was changed from Sardarabat to Hoktemberyan in honor of the 1917 October Revolution.
 At the beginning, it was home to Armenian families who migrated from Javakheti, Shirak and Zangezur.
 During the 1940s, many Yazidis and Kurds from the nearby villages have also settled in Hoktemberyan.
 With the rapid development of the settlement as an industrial hub, Hoktemberyan was given the status of a town in 1947.

 The population of the town was further increased in the 1950s and 1960s upon the arrival of repatriated Armenian families from Iran, Syria and Lebanon.
 In 1966, the Armavir branch of the Yerevan Brandy Company was opened.
-In 1967, Hoktemberyan became a city of republican subordination.
+In 1967, Hokberyan became a city of republican subordination.

-Following the independence of Armenia in 1991, Hoktemberyan was renamed Armavir on 7 November 1995, to become the provincial centre of the newly-formed Armavir Province, as per the 1995 administrative reforms of Armenia.
+Following the independence of Armenia in 1991, Hoktemberyan was renamed Armavir on 7 November 1995, to become the provincial centre of the newly formed Armavir Province, as per the 1995 administrative reforms of Armenia.

 Geography

-Modern-day Armavir occupies an area of 8.51 km² within the fertile Ararat plain, at a road distance of 47 km west of the capital Yerevan.
+Modern-day Armavir occupies an area of 8.51 km2 within the fertile Ararat plain, at a road distance of 47 km west of the capital Yerevan.

 The territory around Armavir is among the most important regions of Ancient Armenia.
 The town is built 6 km northeast of the ancient city of Argishtikhinili and 8 km north of historic Armavir.
 The region corresponds with the Aragatsotn canton of the ancient Armenian Kingdom.

 The town is surrounded by many large villages including Sardarapat, Norapat, Mrgashat, Maysisyan and Noravan.

 Climate

-Armavir has a cold semi-arid climate (Köppen climate classification BSk), with mildly cold winters and hot summers.
-The average temperature in January is –3.2 °C and +25 °C in July.
-The annual precipitation level is around 305 mm.
+Armavir has a cold semi-arid climate (Köppen climate classification BSk), with cold winters and hot summers.